 Once this species roamed over thousands of miles across the rainforests of Southeast Asia.
 Today they survive only on the islands of Borneo and Sumatra.
 Their home is in beautiful, lush rainforest, and shared by many other endangered species, such as tigers, elephants and rhinos.
 This forest is crossed with large rivers and has the greatest number of species of trees, birds and animals per acre of almost anyplace in the world.
 The treasures of this forest are hard to estimate since they are so precious and numerous.
 Many different species of plants and animals have yet to be discovered there.

 Now even their habitat on the remaining two islands is threatened.
 This loss of habitat is the result of economic pressures, man’s greed and ignorance and natural disasters.
-The population of Indonesia has grown from 10 million people at the beginning of the 20th century to well over 200 million people now.
+The population of Indonesia has grown from 10 million people at the beginning of the 20th century to well over 240 million people in 2014.
 The needs of so many people with little landmass are pressingly urgent, allowing little time for planning or care about the environment.
 People and orangutans need the same alluvial habitat and in a human versus orangutan conflict, the orangutan does not win.

 - Illegal logging